natalieagus/50002/docs/Labs/lab4.md

 ### Checkoff & Questionnaire
 {: .important}
-Since there's only 1 FPGA per group, you need to work through this lab as a 1D group during class and **obtain checkoff as a group** by the stipulated due date (consult course handout).
-However each person must still submit the lab questionnaire **individually**.
-For checkoff, <span class="orange-bold">only group members who are present gain the marks (unless valid LOA)</span>. **Contact** your cohort TAs and make appointment to meet them in-person (outside of class hour) You should checkoff as a group.</span> Only 1 rep per group will do for the checkoff, but there will be QnA.
+Since there's only 1 FPGA per group, you need to work through this lab as a 1D group during class and **obtain checkoff** by the stipulated due date (consult course handout).
+Each person must still submit the lab questionnaire **individually** (see eDimension for due date).

+**Contact** your cohort TAs and make appointment to meet them in-person (outside of class hour).
+You will obtain checkoff marks as a group, but only 1 rep per group will do for the checkoff.
+There will be QnA as part of your checkoff criteria.
 Hence, it is up to you if you want to send more people for the checkoff.

-You are <span style="color:#ff791a; font-weight: bold;">not required</span> to submit your code for this lab, only to show your implementation to your TA and instructors by the stipulated due date (consult course handout).
-Simply head to eDimension and complete the lab **questionnaire** before the due date.
+You are <span style="color:#ff791a; font-weight: bold;">not required</span> to submit your code for this lab, only to show your implementation to your TA during checkoff.

 ## Related Class Materials
 The lecture notes on [Building the Beta CPU](https://natalieagus.github.io/50002/notes/betacpu), and [Designing an Instruction Set](https://natalieagus.github.io/50002/notes/instructionset) are closely related to this lab.